 • New Orford String Quartet Musical Instrument: Violin

-Concertmaster of the Montreal Symphony Orchestra (MSO) since 2008, Andrew Wan is also Assistant Professor of Violin at the Schulich School of Music at McGill University, Artistic Director of the OSM Chamber Soloists, member of the Juno and Opus award-winning New Orford String Quartet (NOSQ), and for the 2017-18 season, served as Artistic Partner of the Edmonton Symphony Orchestra.
+Concertmaster of the Montreal Symphony Orchestra (MSO) since 2008, Andrew Wan is also Associate Professor of Violin at the Schulich School of Music at McGill University, Artistic Director of the OSM Chamber Soloists, member of the Juno and Opus award-winning New Orford String Quartet (NOSQ), and for the 2017-18 season, served as Artistic Partner of the Edmonton Symphony Orchestra.
 His relationship with the MSO began with performances of Elgar’s Violin Concerto, hailed as one of the top two musical moments of 2007 by La Presse.

 Mr. Wan received his Bachelor of Music, Master of Music and Artist Diploma degrees from the Juilliard School under the tutelage of Masao Kawasaki and Ron Copes.
 In the spring of 2019, he received the Part-Time Teaching Award from the Schulich School of Music at McGill University.

 Andrew Wan performs on a 1744 Michel’Angelo Bergonzi violin, and gratefully acknowledges its loan from the David Sela Collection.
 He also enjoys the use of an 1860 Dominique Peccatte bow from Canimex.